The Possession of Michael King: Plot

 The sound in Michael's head begins to appear more often, and is like a talking voice.
 He becomes convinced that something dangerous is happening to him.
-He looks for the funeral owner to ask for help but he pushes him away.
-At night he unwittingly goes into Ellie's bedroom with a kitchen knife.
+He goes to both the funeral owner and demonologists for help but they turn him away.
+At night he unwittingly goes into Beth's bedroom with a kitchen knife.
 The next day, Beth finds their dog, Fishbone, dead in Ellie's bed.

-Michael sends Beth and Ellie away to stay with friends.
 Because the church refuses to do an exorcism, he tries to do it at home on his own.
-A Bible he holds goes up in flames and the entity in possession of his body makes him carve a pentagram on his torso.
-When he sews his injuries the next day, he notices that it hardly hurts to insert a needle into his thumb.
-The voice in his head demands that Michael kill Ellie.
-He refuses and goes after random people instead, unable to control himself.
-Michael decides to chain himself with handcuffs to his bed.
-He wakes the next morning to find the living room trashed.
-The walls are full of signs written in blood in Latin.
+The next day, the voice in his head demands that Michael kill Ellie.
 The next night, Michael handcuffs himself to his bed again while the demons torture him for not being able to make him harm anyone else.
 In the morning he finds his hand un-cuffed and bloodied.
 He finds a recording of the events the night before play on TV.
 He sees that Jordan came by, finding Michael in bed, and releases him to seek help.
 As the recording distorts, Michael finds Jordan dead, hanging from the ceiling.

 Michael tries to kill himself, but every time, the entity stops him.
 Later, he watches a recording of Samantha, speaking from a hospital bed after the accident.
 She talks about meeting with angels and God and tries to convince Michael to not be worried for her.
 Michael talks to himself and his inner demon about the sounds inside his head, which were actually the sounds of angels trying to cover up the demon's voice, which he can now hear clearly.
 As he sits in a rocking chair at the front door, the voice in his head tells him: "We're together now, Michael."

 In the morning, Beth comes home with Ellie.
 Michael kills Beth.
 Then he heads to Ellie, struggling with the demon to stop himself from hurting her.
 Michael begs Samantha for help.
 His wife's coin spins; looking into the mirror, he gets momentary control over himself, and uses the opportunity to throw himself out the window.
 He falls and dies while hearing Samantha's voice telling him "Everything will be all right now".